Trollfjord: The Battle of Trollfjord

 The Battle of Trollfjord (Trollfjordslaget) was fought in 1890 between the first industrial, steam-driven fishing ships and teams of traditional open-boat fishermen over access to the fjord.
 Johan Bojer described the battle in his 1921 novel The last of the Vikings (Den siste Viking).

 A painting by Gunnar Berg, Trollfjordslaget depicts The Battle at Trollfjord.
 The painting is currently located in the Art Galleri Gunnar Berg on the island Svinøya in Svolvær town.

 Sailing into the Mousehole

 In 1969 the TS Avalon, a British Rail ferry/cruise ship, sailed into the Trollfjord, nicknamed the Mousehole by Capt William Bramhill, the ship's master.
 It then turned 180 degrees and came out.
 The captain said the experience meant he "nearly gave birth to kittens".
 On his 1971 cruise Bramhill was relieved not to have to repeat the feat – all vessels were barred because of the danger of falling snow, ice and rocks.
 The Norwegian pilot, the same man as in 1969, remarked that the Avalon had the distinction of being the largest vessel to enter the fjord.
+Avalon had a gross register tonnage of 6,584 and 113 m long; she carried 750 passengers in her role as a ferry but fewer on cruises.